jeremymegyesi/SENG440-SideChannelAttack-RSA/README.md

 The selected project topic is Side Channel Attacks (SCA) paired with RSA encryption.
 The project will involve developing C code on an ARM machine to perform RSA encryption while being robust to computation-time SCA by using a randomized computation time.

-## Execution steps for ARM machine
+## General execution steps for ARM machine
 1. Login/connect to UGLS server: accessible at https://labs.engr.uvic.ca/guacamole/#/ or using `ssh ugls.ece.uvic.ca`
 2. Connect to SENG440 server with `ssh seng440.ece.uvic.ca`
 3. Copy C file to `/tmp/` directory and compile .exe file by running `arm-linux-gcc -static -o example.exe example.c`